 The length of submitted text ordinarily should not exceed thirty pages, excluding abstract, acknowledgments, figures, tables, and references.
 Longer papers will be considered on occasion, but additional length must be justified by the corresponding author.

-All text must be typed double-spaced using Times New Roman 12-point font, with tabs to indicate new paragraphs.
+All text must be typed double-spaced with tabs to indicate new paragraphs.
 All pages must be paginated consecutively and include line numbers.

 On the title page list the names of each author in the order the names should appear if the manuscript is published, including academic degrees and affiliations, as well as the complete address, telephone number, and email address of the corresponding author.
-Also provide the number of pages for text only as well as any necessary acknowledgments as described in the Quarterly‘s publication policies.
+Also provide any necessary acknowledgments as described in the Quarterly‘s publication policies.

-To facilitate blind review, include a second title page with only the manuscript title.
-In addition, please eliminate any internal information (including acknowledgment of funding sources and self-identifications in citations) that reveals authorship.
+To facilitate anonymous review, please eliminate any internal information (including acknowledgment of funding sources and self-identifications in citations) that reveals authorship.

 Manuscripts must include “policy points,” a two-to-three bullet point synopsis (fewer than 100 words) of the article’s import on explicating or advancing a particular set of health policies.
 As the abstract presents, in an abbreviated form, the scholarly design and results of a study, the policy points will serve as your “elevator pitch” to alert policymakers and policy implementers about the ramifications of the study.